PennyLaneAI/pennylane/doc/development/guide/tests.rst

 * ``pytest-benchmark``: benchmarks the performance of functions, and can be used to ensure consistent runtime
 * ``pytest-xdist``: currently used to force some tests to run on the same thread to avoid race conditions

-If you properly followed the `installation guide <./installation>`__, you should have all of these packages and others installed in your environment, so you can go ahead and put your code to the test!
+If you properly followed the :doc:`installation guide <./installation>`, you should have all of these packages and others installed in your environment, so you can go ahead and put your code to the test!

 Creating a test